danielthalhuber/c0d3-curriculum-20200312-review/lessons/js02-arrays/exercises/add-and-remove/README.md

      - Parameters:

        - `arr`: public, array to be copied
-       - `exclude`: public, number of elements to exclude from beginning
+       - `exclude`: public, number of elements to exclude from the beginning
        - `i`: private, number corresponding to index of `arr`
        - `result`: private, array copy of `arr`